foreveryh/danswer-ai/CONTRIBUTING_VSCODE.md

 1. Open the Debug view in VSCode (Cmd+Shift+D on macOS)
 2. From the dropdown at the top, select "Clear and Restart External Volumes and Containers" and press the green play button
 3. From the dropdown at the top, select "Run All Onyx Services" and press the green play button
+4. CD into web, run "npm i" followed by npm run dev.
-4. Now, you can navigate to onyx in your browser (default is http://localhost:3000) and start using the app
+5. Now, you can navigate to onyx in your browser (default is http://localhost:3000) and start using the app
-5. You can set breakpoints by clicking to the left of line numbers to help debug while the app is running
+6. You can set breakpoints by clicking to the left of line numbers to help debug while the app is running
-6. Use the debug toolbar to step through code, inspect variables, etc.
+7. Use the debug toolbar to step through code, inspect variables, etc.

 ## Features